lightningnetwork/lnd/docs/fuzz.md

 Fuzzing generally works best with a corpus that is of minimal size while achieving the maximum coverage.

 ## Disclosure ##
-If you find any crashers that affect LND security, please disclose with the information found [here](https://github.com/lightningnetwork/lnd/#security).
+If you find any crashes that affect LND security, please disclose with the information found [here](https://github.com/lightningnetwork/lnd/#security).